The following article outlines how to customise and enable the customer portal on your website.

 In the event that you do not want your customer's to be able to view either their elearning or their waiting list applications, you can hide these pages from the customer portal.

-Note: The elearning and waiting list pages will be automatically hidden if these features are disabled on your platform.
+The elearning and waiting list pages will be automatically hidden if these features are disabled on your platform.

-- Open the Settings menu.
+- Open the Settings menu item.

-- Select Customer portal.
+- From the Website section, select Customer portal.

 - From the Pages section, untick the Enable eLearning list page or the Enable the waiting list page setting.